quasarframework/quasar-framework.org/source/components/lists-and-list-items.md

 | `inset` | Boolean | Useful when QItem has no left side, but you want to align your content as if it had a left side. |
 | `tag` | String | Default HTML tag that QItemTile gets rendered with is 'div', but this can be any HTML tag if you need to. |

-Use the label properties or, for more control, insert QItemTiles instead to define the label and sublabel.
-Don't use both ways though.
+Use the label properties or, for more control, insert QItemTiles to define the label and sublabel.
+Use only one method or the other.

 ### QItemTile
-QItemTile can be used for more control over the contents of left/right side and main content of QItem.
+QItemTile can be used for more control over the content of the left, right side or main content of QItem.

 | Vue Property | Type | Description |
 | --- | --- | --- | --- |